 will provide funding and support for graduate students to mentor undergraduates in

 Current Program Application Timeline

-Applications are being solicited for the Summer 2022 Mentorship Program from undergraduate
+Applications will be accepted for the Academic Year Mentorship Program from undergraduate

-Applications from undergraduate students in these colleges will be accepted through
+- Applications will be accepted through February 6, 2023.

 See below for a link to the Undergraduate Application.

 - Increase access for UNC undergraduate students to engage in meaningful research and

 creative endeavors.
 High-impact practices such as undergraduate research and mentoring are known